X Galina Vishnevskaya International Opera Artists Competition 30 May - 4 June 2026

 About the competition

-The Galina Vishnevskaya International Opera Singers Competition was first held in Moscow in 2006 by the initiative of the legendary Russian singer and right off came into spotlight as a major Russian and international music culture event.
+The Galina Vishnevskaya International Opera Artists Competition was first held in Moscow in 2006 by the initiative of the legendary Russian singer and right off came into spotlight as a major Russian and international music culture event.
 The concept behind the Competition is to give the young aspiring singers a chance to prove themselves opera artists; therefore the program includes only the opera repertoire.

 The Competition is established by the Ministry of Culture of the Russian Federation, the Department of Culture of the City of Moscow and by the Galina Vishnevskaya Opera Centre.
 The Founders and the Organizing Committee has stated the Competition for young singers is to take place in Moscow every second year.

-IX Galina Vishnevskaya International Opera Singers Competition
+X Galina Vishnevskaya International Opera Artists Competition

-January 9 – May 10, 2024
+January 12 — May 1, 2026

 Admission audition: contestants selection by video-recordings